-The critical path method (CPM) is a scheduling method used in the planning stages of project management to estimate a project’s duration as well as uncover any schedule flexibility.
-The beauty of the CPM is that it can be applied to any project made up of interdependent tasks, regardless of what field—aerospace, construction, software, marketing—there is no limit.
+The critical path method (CPM) is a scheduling method used for planning in project management. it is used to estimate a project’s duration as well as uncover any schedule flexibility.
+CPM can be applied to any project made up of interdependent tasks, regardless of what field — aerospace, construction, software, marketing — there is no limit.
 Although conceptually simple, the method and calculations behind the CPM can be intimidating.
 Fortunately, there is software that can handle the nitty gritty details for you.
 When deciding whether or not to use the critical path method, the key is understanding and recognizing if it will be useful to you in your situation.

 Why should I use the critical path method?

 The CPM is used to calculate the amount of scheduling flexibility on the logical network paths within the schedule model.
 The beauty of the CPM is that it will give you estimated early and late start and end dates for your project, even if there are multiple “routes” of task dependencies to reach completion.
+Using the CPM, you can identify which tasks are critical to complete, and which are not as you can identify the allotted time to that specific task.
 By doing a forward pass followed by a backward pass, we can discern the critical path through tasks, giving us the shortest possible project duration.

 The predominant way of visualizing and representing the Critical Path Method is with a flowchart, which clearly shows project progression.
 Let’s look at a simple example: